reflectivity/file_format/specs_discussion.md

 >
 > We discussed the pointer from header to column entries in an early stage and it was dropped at some point.
 > With a priorisation *column over header* this is clear to the software.

+:red_circle: **item 1**: What is the ORSO recommendation for using redundand information?

 #### Future feature request:

 Ability to have an error defined for a quantity in the header, either implemented similar to how quantities are allowed to have a range, or similar to how columns are allowed to be an error of another column”

 > Very good point.
 Artur will make a suggestion fr this.

+:red_circle: **item 2**: How are uncertainties of quantities in the header supplied?

 ### confusion of physical terms